Invariant Feature Coding using Tensor Product Representation: Conclusion

 \section{Conclusion}

-In this research, we proposed a feature coding method that considered the transformations that preserved the image information.
-Based on the group representation theory, we proposed a guideline that we first constructed a feature space in which a group acted orthogonally, and subsequently calculated the invariant vector.
-We subsequently constructed a novel model learning method and coding methods that explicitly considered group action.
-We applied our methods on image classification datasets and demonstrated that our model can yield high accuracy while preserving invariance.
-Our work becomes a novel framework when we construct an invariant feature.
+In this study, we proposed a feature-coding method that considers image information preserving transformations.
+Based on group representation theory, we propose a guideline based on which we first construct a feature space in which groups act orthogonally to calculate the invariant vector.
+Subsequently, a novel model learning method and coding methods are introduced to explicitly consider group actions.
+We applied our method to image classification datasets and demonstrated that the proposed model can yield high accuracy while preserving invariance.
+This study provides a novel framework for constructing an invariant feature.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-This work was partially supported by JST CREST Grant Number JPMJCR1403, Japan, and partially supported by JSPS KAKENHI Grant Number JP19176033.
+This work was partially supported by JSPS KAKENHI Grant Number JP19176033 and JP19K20290, JST Moonshot R\&D Grant Number JPMJPS2011, CREST Grant Number JPMJCR1403 and JPMJCR2015 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
 We would like to thank Atsushi Kanehira, Takuhiro Kaneko, Toshihiko Matsuura, Takuya Nanri and Masatoshi Hidaka for the helpful discussion.